nsnam/ns-3-dev-git/src/spectrum/doc/spectrum.rst

-The class ThreeGppSpectrumPropagationLossModel implements the PhasedArraySpectrumPropagationLossModel interface and enables the modeling of frequency dependent propagation phenomena while taking into account the specific pair of the antenna array at the transmitter and the receiver.
-The main method is DoCalcRxPowerSpectralDensity, which takes as input the power spectral density (PSD) of the transmitted signal, the mobility models of the transmitting node and receiving node, and the antenna array of the transmitting node, and of the receiving node.
+The class ThreeGppSpectrumPropagationLossModel implements the PhasedArraySpectrumPropagationLossModel interface and enables the modeling of frequency dependent propagation phenomena while taking into account the specific pair of the phased antenna array at the transmitter and the receiver.
+The main method is DoCalcRxPowerSpectralDensity, which takes as input the power spectral density (PSD) of the transmitted signal, the mobility models of the transmitting node and receiving node, and the phased antenna array of the transmitting node, and of the receiving node.
 Finally, it returns the PSD of the received signal.

 Procedure used to compute the PSD of to compute the PSD of the received signal: